 Dr. Emeric Palmer, Vice President

 Emeric is a practicing physician who grew up in Sierra Leone and has lived in the United States for over 20 years.
-Emeric has been a member of SAVE since 2009 and is a part of its healthcare advisory team.
-In 2011 and 2013, he served as the medical leader of short term medical missions, sponsored by SAVE, to Sierra Leone, as part of its “Adopt a village” program.
+Emeric has been a member of SAVE since 2009 and is a part of its healthcare advisory team responsible for coordinating healthcare-related activities .
 As a high school then a university student, Emeric was a member of SAVE’s partner student organizations in Sierra Leone, the Sierra Leone Fellowship of Evangelical Students (SLEFES) and the Scripture Union Sierra Leone.

 Emeric is board certified in Internal Medicine, Wound Care and Hyperbaric Medicine and is a Fellow of the American College of Physicians.
-He holds additional certification in Healthcare Information Technology.
-Currently, he works predominantly as a Healthcare consultant, supporting collaboration between Healthcare Organizations and their Physicians around industry changes.
-He maintains clinical activity in advanced wound care and hyperbaric medicine.
-Previously held academic positions, include Assistant Professor of Medicine at the University of Illinois, Chicago, with Advocate Christ Medical Center.
+He is currently Senior Medical Director of Resource Utilization at a hospital system in Virginia.
+He maintains clinical activity in advanced wound care and hyperbaric medicine, and previously held academic positions, including Assistant Professor of Medicine at the University of Illinois, Chicago, with Advocate Christ Medical Center.
 Emeric completed his Residency training at Mercy Hospital & Medical Center/University of Illinois, in Chicago.

-He also serves with other groups and organizations, based in the United States, fostering support for development and self-sufficiency in Sierra Leone.
 He is a casual soccer fan and finds his greatest pleasure in spending time with his family.
 He’s married to Sylvia and they have two children.
-They are members at Grace Covenant Church, in Chantilly, Virginia, and serve with its youth “180” Ministry
+They are members at Grace Covenant Church in Chantilly, Virginia.

 Larry Moran, Treasurer

 Larry has been active on several non-profit boards, ranging from an international music competition to a small inner-city church.
 He has been the worship band leader at his church, Zionsville Fellowship (Zionsville, IN) for over 20 years.
-Larry has travelled to Sierra Leone in 2010 and 2012 to see both the beauty and the challenges we face, along with the incredibly gifted and committed partners with whom we have the privilege of working in the country.
-Larry is married to Diane and has two sons and a daughter-in-law, and resides in Carmel, IN.
+Larry has travelled to Sierra Leone in 2010 and 2012 and again in 2020 to see both the beauty and the challenges we face, along with the incredibly gifted and committed partners with whom we have the privilege of working in the country.
+Larry is married to Diane and has two sons and their families, and resides in Carmel, IN.

 Rebecca Davies-Venn, Secretary

-Rebecca was born and raised in Freetown Sierra Leone, attending Fourah Bay College, graduating with a B. Sc. in Honors Zoology degree.
-She worked for the Institute of Marine Biology and Oceanography; and the Sierra Leone Government Fisheries Division from before immigrating to the United States.
-She took time off to raise their daughters, and then returned to continue her graduate education, graduating with a Masters in Library Science degree from the University of Maryland, College Park.
-She is a Supervisory Librarian at the National Library of Medicine, National Institutes of Health in Bethesda, Maryland.
-She was the President of the Freetown Secondary School For Girls (FSSG) Alumni Association, Washington Metropolitan Branch.
+Rebecca (Becky) was born and raised in Freetown, Sierra Leone.
+She attended Fourah Bay College, University of Sierra Leone graduating with a B. Sc. in Honors Zoology degree.
+She worked for the Institute of Marine Biology and Oceanography; and the Sierra Leone Government Fisheries Division before immigrating to the United States.

-Rebecca accepted Christ as her personal Saviour at a Scripture Union camp in December 1971.
-She was a member of the Bible Study Union, and Intervarsity Fellowship at Fourah Bay College.
-She attended several Scripture Union camps, retreats, and the Zion Youth Fellowship.
-She loves to praise the Lord in song, and has sung in several choirs including her current church.
+Rebecca accepted Christ as her personal Savior at a Scripture Union camp in December 1971.
+She was a member of Zion Youth Fellowship, the Bible Study Union, and Intervarsity Fellowship at Fourah Bay College.
+She attended several Scripture Union camps and retreats.
+She loves to praise the Lord in song, and has sung in several choirs including the Gospel choir in her current church.

-Christine is a passionate leader for those less fortunate in Sierra Leone.
-She has served on the board of directors since 2000 and has been involved in two medical mission trips with SAVE.
+Chris is a passionate leader for those less fortunate in Sierra Leone.
+She has served on the board of directors since 2000 and has been involved in three medical mission trips with SAVE.
 Receiving a Bachelor of Science in Education from Northern Illinois University, she spent her career in Illinois as a teacher for more than 35 years.

-Her medical background includes past work experience in the Emergency room, trained emergency first aid, and was Former Emergency Medical Technician, at Sherman Hospital, Elgin, IL.
-Christine also worked in prison ministry for more than 20 years as founder and president of Jesaiah House.
+Her medical background includes past work experience in the Emergency room, trained emergency first aid, and was Former Emergency Medical Technician at Sherman Hospital, Elgin, IL.
+She also worked in prison ministry for more than 20 years as founder and president of Jesaiah House.
 She has also invented a soft cervical collar travel pillow and currently sells in airports across the country.

-Christine is mother of two adult children, grandmother to six and a member of Highland Fellowship Church, Elgin, IL., currently leading adult Bible studies and past girls Bible teacher.
+Chris is mother of two adult children, grandmother to six, great grandmother to three, and a member of The Tabernacle Church in Sarasota, FL, currently leading adult Bible studies.